Porsche 911 GT2: 996 generation

 In 1999, the 993 was replaced with the new 996 model.
-The new GT2 took two years to develop and during that time, Porsche decided to abandon the GT2 for motorsports use, instead concentrating on competing in GT3 class racing with the new naturally aspirated 911 GT3.
+The new GT2 took two years to develop and during that time, Porsche decided to abandon the GT2 for motorsports use, instead concentrating on competing in Le Mans GT class racing with the new naturally aspirated 911 GT3.

 Developed primarily as a road car in contrast to its predecessor, the new GT2 featured a twin-turbocharged version of the GT3's 3.6 L flat-six engine.
 It generated a maximum output of 340 kW, which was later increased to 355 kW.
 Like the 993 GT2, the body of the 996 GT2 differed significantly from those of other 996 variants; major differences included wider fenders, a more aggressively shaped nose, and a large rear wing.

 According to road testing performed by Car and Driver magazine, the GT2 suffers from hardly any turbo lag.
 Despite a 10-millimeter reduction in ride height from the 911 Turbo, the drag coefficient is slightly higher — vs. the Turbo's 0.33 — due to the fixed rear wing.